-iPods, MP3 players, headphones, CD players, radios and other listening devices are prohibited in class, clinical or lab.
-Should a student need a particular listening device for learning purposes, they are asked to please bring this matter to their instructor's attention to obtain permission for their use.
+Trades: iPods, MP3 players, headphones, CD players, radios and other listening devices are allowed in the shop at the instructor's discretion.
+Anyone practicing unsafe behavior or failing to follow instruction will face disciplinary action.

+All programs: Should a student need a particular listening device for learning purposes, they are asked to please bring this matter to their instructor's attention to obtain permission for their use.
 No smart watches or phones are allowed during test taking.